Smartsheet-JB-Brown/Roo-Code/cline_docs/package-manager/user-guide/04-working-with-details.md

 1. Packages containing components with "validator" in their name or description remain visible
 2. The details section expands automatically for packages with matching subcomponents
-3. Components like "Data Validator" or those with "validation" in their description are highlighted
+3. Components like "Data Validator" or those with "validator" in their description are highlighted
 4. A badge might show "2 matches" if two subcomponents match your search term

 ### Benefits of Subcomponent Matching